sirkro/ha-danalock-cloud/README.md

 *   **State Reporting:** Reports the current lock state (Locked/Unlocked) polled from the cloud.
 *   **Battery Level:** Provides a sensor entity for the lock's battery percentage.
 *   **Cloud Polling:** Periodically fetches status updates from the Danalock Cloud.
 The interval is configurable.
+*   **Optional Optimistic State:** Choose to have the UI update instantly after sending a command (see Options section).
 *   **UI Configuration:** Easy setup and configuration directly through the Home Assistant user interface.
 *   **Automatic Re-authentication:** Attempts to automatically re-authenticate if tokens expire, minimizing user intervention.
 *   **Diagnostics:** Provides diagnostic information via the Home Assistant UI to aid in troubleshooting.